intershop/intershop-pwa/docs/guides/migrations.md

 # Migrations

+## 3.3 to 4.0

+The deprecated SSR environment variable `ICM_IDENTITY_PROVIDER` was completely removed.
+Use the variable `IDENTITY_PROVIDER` instead to select the identity provider to be used if it is not the default `ICM`.
+Removed default `identityProvider` configuration from `environment.model.ts` so only hardcoded fallback from `configuration.effects.ts` works as fallback.

 ## 3.2 to 3.3

 To improve the accessibility of the PWA in regards to more elements being tab focusable a lot of `[routerLink]="[]"` where added to links that previously did not have a link reference.